LidkeLab/matlab-instrument-control/README.md

 # matlab-instrument-control
-A collection of MATLAB classes to control various equipment used in fluorescence microscopy
+A collection of MATLAB classes for automated data collection on complex, multi-component custom built microscopes.